radiantearth/stac-spec/best-practices.md

 The core JSON documents and link structures are encoded in the file, and work as long as things are structured properly.
 A static catalog can only really be crawled by search engines and active catalogs; it can not respond to queries.
 But it is incredibly reliable, as there are no moving parts, no clusters or databases to maintain.
-The goal of STAC is to expose as much asset metadata online as possible, so the static catalog offers a very lower barrier to entry for anyone with geospatial assets to make their data searchable.
+The goal of STAC is to expose as much asset metadata online as possible, so the static catalog offers a very low barrier to entry for anyone with geospatial assets to make their data searchable.

 Static Catalogs tend to make extensive use of *sub-catalogs* to organize their Items in to sensible browsing structures,